aspose-note/Aspose.Note-Reference-Tutorials/content/english/java/onenote-page-manipulation/set-page-background-color/_index.md

 ### Q3: Is Aspose.Note suitable for commercial use?

 A3: Yes, Aspose.Note offers licensing options for both personal and commercial use.
-You can purchase a license from the official website.
+You can purchase a license from the website.

 ### Q4: Can I try Aspose.Note before making a purchase?